-You can try and create interactive charts or use gifs to maintain your audience focused on your content.
+You can try and create interactive charts or use gifs to maintain your audience focused on your content and increase the user experience.
 This is just an example:

-You can use Visme for animated charts and Canva or Piktochart for static charts.
+You can use Visme for animated charts and Canva or Piktochart for static charts or some other graphic design websites.
 Below, you can see how a chart in Piktochart looks like.

 If you use charts, it is easier to understand and to visualize the information, rather than reading chunks of text and numbers.

 19. Transform Your Q&A into an Article to Help Your Audience

 You can find value in your Q&A. More than that, you could find value in the questions you receive from your readers.
 First, you should make a list with all the questions you have, then categorize them.
 Make them sound actionable and sell the idea behind.
 After you’ve done the final list, you can start writing your blog post, give examples.

 Another great source of this kind is Quora.
 You can search for the best answers in your industry in Quora and transform them into a new blog post.
 There is a good chance you will get some helpful information and good feedback from your readers.

 20. Use Social Proof to Back up Your Content